ros2/design/articles/intraprocess_communication.md

 ### Overview

-The new proposal for intra-process communication addresses all the issues previously mentioned.
+The new proposal for intra-process communication addresses the issues previously mentioned.
 It has been designed with performance in mind, so it avoids any communication through the middleware between nodes in the same process.
-Moreover, it supports all the ROS 2 Quality of Service configurations.

 Consider a simple scenario, consisting of `Publisher`s and `Subscription`s all in the same process and with the durability QoS set to `volatile`.
 The proposed implementation creates one buffer per `Subscription`.